5jt/dyalog-cookbook/manuscript/02-Structure.md

 A>
 A>   ensures a GUI Form (window) does not shrink below a minimum size defined by `⍺`.
 A>
-A>   You don’t want to have a multi-line dfn here: you want be able to trace into any `⎕DQ` (or `Wait`) statement; and the number of configuration events is simply overwhelming.
+A>   You don’t want to have a multi-line dfn here: you want to be able to trace into any `⎕DQ` (or `Wait`) statement; and the number of configuration events is simply overwhelming.
 Thanks to the `⋄` we can solve the task on a single line and prevent the Tracer from ever entering the dfn.

 #### Why not use `⎕PATH`?